Pescador Island and Sardines Run: Cebu’s Underwater Spectacles

 - Total cost per person – PHP 535.
 29 (excluding lunch, drinks and snacks)

 - There are smaller boats (good for 10 people) that cost PHP 1,500 for this tour.
 This rate already includes rentals for life vests and snorkeling gears.
 For more information, please contact Rowena at 0932-747-2150.
+Or, you may contact here through their official page, Sea Sun & Fun Adventure.

 - For van rental services, you may reach out to Tawil at 0977-673-1812.